fed/webpack-version-file/README.md

 ```

 Note that in this example, the only two variables coming from your `package.json` file are `name` and `version`. `date` and `environment` are defined in your `data` object.

+## Predefined Variables

+There's a single predefined variable you can make use of: `buildDate`.
+The plugin itself is in charge of putting this variable into scope, and its value is generated using `new Date()`.

 ## Custom Templates